Super Lawyers

 Why does my baby have stiff legs and arms?

-One of the early signs of cerebral palsy, a congenital muscle disorder, is when a baby’s legs stiffen, scissor, or cross when they are picked up.
+One of the early signs of cerebral palsy, a congenital muscle disorder, is when a baby’s legs stiffen, scissors, or cross when picked up.
 To read more about this condition, see the description above or click here.

 How can I tell if my child has cerebral palsy?

 The cause of cerebral palsy is often a traumatic birth, so there is less of a chance your child has CP if their birth was normal.
-Muscle stiffness is an early sign of cerebral palsy in infants less than 6 months old, but it may be attributable to another issue or condition.
+Muscle stiffness is an early sign of cerebral palsy in infants under six months old, but it may be attributable to another issue or condition.

-If your child does have cerebral palsy, they will begin to show more pronounced developmental delays, such as trouble with crawling, standing, picking up objects, and visual attention.
+If your child has cerebral palsy, they will show more pronounced developmental delays, such as crawling, standing, picking up objects, and visual attention.

 What is the treatment for hypertonia?

-There are many treatment options for hypertonicity, including therapy, oral antispastic agents, nerve blocks, and surgery.
+Many treatment options for hypertonicity include therapy, oral antispastic agents, nerve blocks, and surgery.

-There are also a number of medications that improve spasticity.
+Many medications improve spasticity.
 These include baclofen, benzodiazepines, dantrolene, clonidine, and tizanidine.
 Intrathecal baclofen (ITB) therapy has been shown to reduce spasticity and improve general functioning.

 Surgery is also an option in some cases to improve function and appearance.
 The surgical procedure often involves tendon lengthening or transfer.